pwyq/blog/_posts/2017-09-04-Work-Without-Mouse-On-Linux.md

 ---

 A significant improvement on my working efficiency has been observed, since the day I started to work with only a keyboard.
-As this working style makes me feel so delighted, I thus decided to share my thoughts and some basic techniques about it.
+As this working style makes me feel so delighted (and has many advantages), I thus consider this is a must to share my thoughts and some basic techniques about how to work without a mouse.

-Sidenotes:
+> Note:

-> 1. Some techniques in this post can also be applied to Windows and Mac OS.
+> 1. Some techniques in this post can also be applied to **Windows** and **Mac OS**.
-> 2. As I'm still learning, I will keep updating this post from time to time.
+> 2. As I am still learning, I may update this post occasionally.

 ## Benefits
-The major benefits of working without mouse are:
+After you gain some techniques from this post, you will find the major benefits of working without a mouse are:

-- **Saving time** of moving your hands as they never leave the main area of the keyboard
+- **Saving time** of moving your hands as they almost never leave the main area of the keyboard
-- Saving manipulating time of most software with powerful commands (using the least amount of keystrokes)
+- **Alleviating** wrist and finger **pain** <sup>1</sup>
 - Improving your working **efficiency** and **productivity**
-- **Alleviating** wrist and finger **pain** of using mouse
 - Enhancing your **typing speed** subconsciously
-- It looks **coooool** <= *this one is more than enough, isn't it?*
+- It looks **coooooooool**

+1: A research conducted by Foye et al. (2002) states that "repetitive or prolonged" using a computer mouse may contribute to Tenosynovitis.
+According to AAOS (American Academy of Orthopaedic Surgeons), Tenosynovitis is the inflammation of the sheath that suurounds the tendon, which can cause chronic pain and "tenderness along the thumb side of the wrist".

-## Am I Suitable To Work Without Mouse?
+## Who Is Suitable To Work Without A Mouse?
 Not every type of work is suitable with this working style, so choose your style wisely.
 For instance, if you are a `CSS+HTML` developer, then go with IDEs and mouse; those are your good friends.
 If you satisfy most following conditions, this post going to boost your efficiency like a Saturn-V Rocket.

 - You rarely do front-end developing
-- You rarely do graphical design
+- You rarely do graphic design / research
-- You prefer working with command line than GUI (graphic user interface)
+- You prefer working with command line than GUI (Graphical User Interface)
-- You are existing about learning new technologies
+- You are exciting about learning new technologies
-- coding/writing accounts for your most working time
+- Coding/writing accounts for your most working time

 ## Tools That Help You Leave Your Mouse
-Since you're already here, I assume you have a Linux OS on your machine (FYI: I use Ubuntu 16.04).
+Since you are already here, I assume you have a Linux OS on your machine (FYI: I use Ubuntu 16.04).
-If you haven't installed Linux, then this may be a good opportunity to have one.
+If you have not installed Linux, then this may be a good opportunity to have one.

 Some tools I will talk about:

 - A mechnical keyboard (recommend `brown` or `blue` switch for long-time typing)
-    - I heard `Dvorak` layout keyboard is even incredible for typing
 - [Vimium][1] (an extension for browsing, availbe on Chrome)
 - [Vim][5] (a highly-configurable text editor)
 - [wasavi][6] (an extension that changes a textarea element to virtual vi editor, available on Chrome, Opera and Firefox)